Why should we travel adventurously, and volunteer meaningfully?

 I’ve raised money to build a new library; I’ve helped to organise a reading fair for hundreds of young people and their families in Sucre, Bolivia; I’ve been interviewed in Spanish on live Bolivian TV; I’ve taught English lessons, led biology classes and delivered photography workshops (in Spanish), and overall, discovered how volunteering can be meaningful.

 I’ve learned how eye-opening it is working in collaboration with my Bolivian, and now Peruvian colleagues; the cultural differences, the red tape of bureaucracy which you find in whichever country you look; the excitement of being a part of something.

 During this time, I’ve also had ample opportunity to explore Bolivia and Peru; to discover the waiting adventures at my fingertips and learn the hard way about what travelling can sometimes throw at you.
-I’ve wild camped in some of the most incredible destinations; I’ve trekked to cave paintings and dinosaur footprints, along stretches of Bolivian Inca trail and I’ve spent four days on a cargo boat travelling into the Amazon Rainforest.
+I’ve wild camped in some of the most incredible destinations; I’ve trekked to cave paintings and dinosaur footprints, along stretches of Bolivian Inca trail and through Patagonia’s most famous national park and I’ve spent four days on a cargo boat travelling into the Amazon Rainforest.